haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 **Note** that in this case the iptm score reports on all interfaces, i.e. both the interface between the two chains of the antibody, and the antibody-antigen interface

-Another usefull way of looking at the model accuracy is to check the Predicted Alignmed Error plots (PAE) (also refered to as Domain position confidence).
+Another useful way of looking at the model accuracy is to check the Predicted Alignmed Error plots (PAE) (also refered to as Domain position confidence).
 The PAE gives a distance error for every pair of residues: It gives AlphaFold's estimate of position error at residue x when the predicted and true structures are aligned on residue y.
 Values range from 0 to 35 Angstroms.
 It is usually shown as a heatmap image with residue numbers running along vertical and horizontal axes and each pixel colored according to the PAE value for the corresponding pair of residues.
 If the relative position of two domains is confidently predicted then the PAE values will be low (less than 5A - dark blue) for pairs of residues with one residue in each domain.
 When analysing your complex, the diagonal block will indicate the PAE within each molecule/domain, while the off-diaganal blocks report on the accuracy of the domain-domain placement.